2nd Year

 • The rhythm of involuntary breathing

-• Respiratory capacity: diaphragm, intercostal, pelvic floor
+• Respiratory capacity: diaphragm, intercostals, pelvic floor

-• Exhalation control: the air reserve
+• Control of exhalation: the air reserve

 • Techniques for the actor and vocal interpretation